Bora0Dev/MyUcaNotes/Tool&Production.md

 Additionally, Unreal Engine’s documentation was heavily referenced in understanding the technical side of the save system, particularly when dealing with object serialization and managing persistent game data.
 This knowledge was crucial in designing the game’s save/load functionality, ensuring a robust and flexible save system for player progression.
 ## Documentation Sources
+In The Last Drop, a side-scrolling puzzle game built in Unreal Engine 5, I developed a save system to store and load the player’s transform (position and rotation) and camera rotation, inspired by Tom Looman’s “Unreal Engine C++ Save System (SaveGame)”(Looman, 2021).
+This system ensures players resume from their last saved position, enhancing puzzle continuity.

+Following Looman’s methodology, I created a SaveGameData class derived from USaveGame in C++ to manage save data.
+I defined a struct, FPlayerData, to hold the player’s FTransform (position, rotation, scale) and camera rotation as an FRotator, mirroring Looman’s approach of structuring data for serialization.
+In SaveGameData, I added a FPlayerData property marked with UPROPERTY(SaveGame) for Unreal’s binary serialization.
+I also created an interface, ISaveSystem, with functions like SaveGameData(), LoadGameData(), GetGameData(), and SavePlayer(), providing a blueprint for save/load operations.

+I implemented this interface in a custom Game Instance, centralizing save logic as Looman suggests for persistent game-wide access.
+In the Game Instance, SavePlayer() captures the player’s transform and camera rotation (via GetPlayerSave() in BP_BodyChar), stores them in FPlayerData, and saves to “Slot1” using UGameplayStatics::SaveGameToSlot.
+LoadGameData() checks if “Slot1” exists with DoesSaveGameExist(); if not, it initializes a new SaveGameData instance, and if it does, it loads the data with LoadGameFromSlot, applying it via UsePlayerSave() in BP_BodyChar.
+In BP_BodyChar, GetPlayerSave() retrieves the current transform and control rotation, while UsePlayerSave(), called on BeginPlay, sets the character’s transform and rotation from the loaded data.

+For triggering saves, I created a Checkpoint Actor with a Trigger Box.
+On player overlap, it calls SavePlayer() through the Game Instance, storing the current transform and rotation to “Slot1”.
+This checkpoint system ensures progress is saved at key points, inspired by Looman’s practical examples of event-driven saves.

+Looman’s influence shaped my implementation significantly.
+His tutorial’s use of USaveGame and UPROPERTY(SaveGame) directly informed my SaveGameData class and FPlayerData struct, adapting his C++ concepts to my mixed C++/Blueprint workflow.
+His emphasis on clean, reusable save logic guided my interface design and Game Instance setup, ensuring modularity.
+The idea of saving critical data like position—seen in Looman’s player position example—led me to prioritize the transform and camera rotation, vital for The Last Drop’s puzzle navigation.
+His versioning advice also influenced me to structure SaveGameData for future additions (e.g., player stats), though not yet implemented.
+Looman’s clear, structured approach gave me the confidence to blend C++ and Blueprints effectively, creating a robust save system tailored to my game’s needs.
 ### Actor Components
 In Unreal Engine, Actor Components are modular pieces of functionality that can be attached to any Actor to extend its behavior without requiring inheritance.
 This system promotes clean, reusable code by allowing developers to compose behaviors in a flexible, object-oriented way.
 Unlike traditional class-based design, where all behaviors are defined directly in the Actor or its subclasses, components allow you to separate concerns—for example, handling movement, input, or surface detection—in self-contained modules.
 (Components in Unreal Engine | Unreal Engine 5.5 Documentation | Epic Developer Community, s.d.)